DEBINTOMSOFTWARE/jlp/README.md

  The app requires an active internet connection for the initial data fetch.

 Usage
-The app provides a user-friendly interface that allows customers to browse and learn more about dishwashers available for purchase at John Lewis.
+The app provides a user-friendly interface allowing customers to browse and learn more about dishwashers available at John Lewis.

 Viewing Dishwasher Products
 Upon launching the app, you will be presented with a grid of dishwashers.
 Each item in the grid represents a dishwasher available for purchase, displaying its image and basic information.
-Scroll through the grid to view the different dishwasher models.
+You can just scroll through the grid to view the different dishwasher models.

 Accessing Product Details